As an Amazon Associate, I earn from qualifying purchases.

 The adult recommendation is two to three cups of milk or two to three equivalent servings from this group each day.
 For teenagers, the recommendation is four cups of milk each day.

-Recently, some physicians have begun recommending that premenopausal women consume three to four servings from this group to provide maximal protection from osteoporosis (see details meat and mixed).
+Recently, some physicians have begun recommending that premenopausal women consume three to four servings from this group to provide maximal protection from osteoporosis.